 Tours are available to individuals and groups of up to 20 people.
 Tours are free – but we wouldn’t mind if you brought a can of food as your donated “admission fee.”
-To schedule a tour, contact Linda Olson, our Development and Communications Director, by phone (507) 424-1730 or e-mail firstname.lastname@example.org.
+To schedule a tour, contact Virginia Merritt, our Executive Director, by phone (507) 424-1721 or e-mail firstname.lastname@example.org.
 Be sure to include your name, phone number, e-mail address and date and time you would like to come.

 Board of Directors

 Jerad Faudi, Corporate Officer

 TG Development Expense